ananthakrishnanpta/React-ECommerce-Oct-2025/frontend/README.md

 ```

 **Explanation:**
-Axios is used to make HTTP requests.
+Axios is an HTTP client.
 The fetched data is stored in context and shared globally for conversions.

 ---

 ## 13. Dynamic Class and Attribute Binding

 React allows conditional or dynamic assignment of classes and attributes.
+  - While mapping array objects to components, each component carries its own values for props in which attributes like `href`, `src`, `alt`, `target`, `style`, etc can be used for providing dynamic component building.
+  - Class names can also be decided on the basis of props using conditional statements and expressions.

 **Syntax:**